Rhonda Faehn: Coaching career

 After taking over the Florida program in 2003, Faehn established herself among the top tier of gymnastics coaches in the United States.
 She compiled a record of 347–86–6 as the head coach at the University of Florida.
 Her teams finished no lower than fourth in the Southeastern Conference (SEC), widely regarded as the toughest gymnastics conference in the country.
 In 2003 and 2004, Florida placed second in their NCAA regional.
 From 2005 to 2008, the Gators won four consecutive NCAA regional tournaments.
 During her thirteen seasons as the head coach of the Gators, Florida finished in the top ten NCAA gymnastics teams in the nation every year, never finishing lower than seventh at the NCAA championship.
 Faehn coached the Gators to their first-ever NCAA national championship in gymnastics in 2013, with a second NCAA title in 2014 as the Gators tied the Oklahoma Sooners women's gymnastics team in the NCAA Super Six finals, and a third NCAA title in 2015.

-Prior to coaching at Florida, she coached at the University of Maryland from 1997 to 1998, and at the University of Nebraska from 1999 to 2002.
+Prior to coaching at Florida, she coached at the University of Maryland from 1997 to 1998, and at the University of Nebraska–Lincoln from 1999 to 2002.
 She also served as a student-assistant at her alma mater, UCLA in 1993 and 1994.

 After the fallout from the USA Gymnastics sex abuse scandal, she was briefly hired at the University of Michigan, but was fired shortly after due to backlash from alumni and some abuse survivors.

 In 2019 for a short period of time, she coached at Waverley Gymnastics Centre in Melbourne, Australia, before returning to the United States for family reasons.